ceesvandegriend/swrf/README.md

 # swrf / Sorrowful

-Check that the home network is connected to the internet by the main connection ans not by the fall-back.
+Check that the home network is connected to the internet by the main connection and not by the fall-back connection.

+## MessageQueue

+1. Run Apache ActiveMQ

-Try to connect to the public, well known website and publish the result on a MessageQueue topic.
+2. Try to connect to a public, well known website and publish the result to a MessageQueue `topic`.

-Multiple subscribers are able to receive this messages.
+   Multiple checks may publish to the MQ `topic`

+3. A subscriber receives the message from the `topic`.

+Multiple receivers may connect to the `topic`.
+   * To store the checks in a database
+   * To notify when the main connection is down

+## Containers
+Each component runs seperate in a container.

+1. ActiveMQ

+2. Publisher for Google.com checks

+3. Subscriber for the checks to record them in a SQLite database

+4. Subscriber for the checks to notify by email